 Most people associate Greece with its islands and consider the country as a Mediterranean paradise: the perfect summer getaway.
 That said, winter in Greece also has plenty to offer, it’s just that it is a completely different style of travel.

 Don’t make the mistake of thinking that Greece is one of those countries that are hot all year round – it isn’t.
 Winters in Athens often see temperatures that dip below 10 degrees Celsius and in Northern Greece, it is even colder.
 Last winter we had some of the heaviest snowfall for years!

 Weather factors aside, if you are a cultural traveller that is considering a city break in Athens, or an exploration of Greece’s historical and archaeological sites, winter is a great time to travel to Greece.
 Winter is also one of the cheapest times to visit Greece.

 During this time, you can generally find decent budget hotels in Athens, Thessaloniki, the mainland and some of the larger islands (Crete, Rhodes, etc) for as little as 25 euros per night.
 I have even found entire Airbnb apartments for as little as 15 euros a night!
 In January I spent a week in Heraklion, Crete and it cost me just £90 for an entire week!
 Woah!

 Winter in Greece also presents the opportunity to stay in cozy log cabins in dreamy rural villages surrounded by mountains and dense woodland.
-Greece’s winter travel options aren’t really well-known among international tourists, but little mountain-top villages like Arachova, Zagori, and Kalavryta are perfect for skiing, walking, and generally getting back to nature.
+Greece’s winter travel options aren’t really well-known among international tourists, but little mountain-top villages like Arachova, Metsovo, and Karpenisi are perfect for skiing, walking, and generally getting back to nature.

 Quick Reference Guide: